 The Importance of Teeth for Jaw Bone Health

-When one or more teeth are missing, it can lead to jawbone loss at the site of the gap.
-This loss of jawbone can develop into additional problems, both with your appearance and your overall health.
-You may experience pain, problems with your remaining teeth, and altered facial appearance, and eventually even the inability to speak and eat normally.
+When one or more teeth are missing it can lead to bone loss at the site of the gap.
+This loss of jaw bone can develop into additional problems, both with your appearance and your overall health.
+You may experience pain, problems with your remaining teeth, altered facial appearance, and eventually even the inability to speak and/or eat normally.

-In that same way that muscles are maintained through exercise, bone tissue is maintained by use.
-Natural teeth are embedded in the jawbone, and stimulate the jawbone through activities such as chewing and biting.
-When teeth are missing, the alveolar bone, or the portion of the jawbone that anchors the teeth in the mouth, no longer receives the necessary stimulation, and begins to break down, or resorb.
-The body no longer uses or “needs” the jawbone, so it deteriorates and goes away.
+In the same way that muscles are maintained through exercise, bone tissue is maintained by use.
+Natural teeth are embedded in the jaw bone and stimulate the jaw bone through activities such as chewing and biting.
+When teeth are missing, the alveolar bone, or the portion of the jaw bone that anchors the teeth into the mouth, no longer receives the necessary stimulation it needs and begins to break down, or resorb.
+The body no longer uses or “needs” the jaw bone, so it deteriorates.

 - Collapsed facial profile